 PCRP Funding - Congress funded the PCRP program at the \$80 million level for ten years until FY2017, when the program received a \$10 million increase, raising the funding level to \$90 million.
 For FY2018 and FY2019, Congress provided \$100 million for the PCRP program.
-In FY2020, we were again able to increase the program to \$110 million and hold that funding level through FY2023.
-We hope to increase funding to \$120 million FY2024.
+In FY2020, we were again able to increase the program to \$110 million and hold that funding level through FY2023 (and likely FY2024).
+We hope to increase funding to \$120 million FY25.
 The Senate Appropriations Committee usually recommends a funding level lower than the House initially and ultimately recedes to the House funding level.
-In FY2023, the Senate recommended \$75 million for the PCRP program.
+In FY2024, the Senate recommended \$75 million for the PCRP program, while the House recommended \$110 million.

 Most of the Members of the House and Senate Appropriations Committees are supportive of the CDMRP.
 However, a few Republicans on each committee believe this research is better housed at NIH.
 For several years, Members of Congress in both the House and Senate have sent letters to their respective Appropriations Committees requesting funding for the PCRP.
-Representative Neal Dunn (R-FL) and Representative Sanford Bishop (D-GA) have organized the House letter, which garners signatures from between 50 and 150 Members of Congress each year, with 150 Members of Congress signing on for FY 2022.
-Senators Robert Menendez (D-NJ) and Mike Crapo (R-ID) lead the Senate letter, which attracted 22 Senators in 2022.
+Representative Neal Dunn (R-FL) and Representative Sanford Bishop (D-GA) have organized the House letter, which garners signatures from between 130 and 150 Members of Congress each year, with 133 Members of Congress signing on in 2023.
+Senators Michael Bennet (D-CO) and Mike Crapo (R-ID) lead the Senate letter, which attracted 23 Senators in 2023.
 This public support, coupled with internal requests to the Appropriations Committee from its members, is critical to building champions for the PCRP.